TRIBUTE TO HIS ROYAL MAJESTY, DE WHENO MENU TOYI I, THE AKRAN OF BADAGRY KINGDOM By Anago-Osho James Akeem

 As Brother Bode once remarked, “Anago-Osho, I hope we will find another kind king like De Wheno Menu Toyi I.” He recalled how the Kabiyesi gave him a recommendation while he was seeking admission into Lagos State University, Ojo.
 Today, that same Brother Bode serves as a senior officer in the Nigeria Immigration Service.
 He is a living testimony of the king’s far reaching kindness and support.

 Ambassador Isaac Moses and his wife, Ambassador Nneka Isaac Moses, also shared their memorable encounter with Kabiyesi during the early days of Goge Africa.
-They spoke of how he received them warmly, encouraged them to stay focused on their vision, and supported their proposed journey to Benin Republic by providing valuable contacts.
+They spoke of how he received them warmly, encouraged them to stay focused on their vision, and supported their proposed journey to the Benin Republic by providing valuable contacts.
 According to them, those connections opened doors far beyond their expectations.
 This is another testament to the king’s generosity and influence.

 His life was a bridge that connected people, opportunities, and destinies.
 His legacy will continue to echo in the lives he touched and the paths he helped shape.